Entropy, Ultralimits and the Poisson boundary

 The KL-divergence is always non-negative, and it is zero exactly when \(\nu=m\).
-The KL-divergence is much more sensitive than the norm distance \(||\nu-m||\).
-It is (defined to be) infinite if \(\nu,m\) are not in the same measure class, however it can be infinite even if they are.\\ With the help of this notion one can quantify the lack of invariance of a given measure on \(X\) under an action of a group \(G\).
+The KL-divergence is much more sensitive than the norm distance \(||\nu-m||\) and is (defined to be) infinite if \(\nu,m\) are not in the same measure class, however it can be infinite even if they are.
+With the help of this notion one can quantify the lack of invariance of a given measure on \(X\) under an action of a group \(G\).
 More specifically, fix a measure \(\lambda\) on \(G\) (whose support generates \(G\)), and consider the associated Furstenberg entropy for \textbf{any} (quasi-invariant) probability measure \(\nu\) on \(X\):

-It should be emphasized that we consider here the Furstenberg entropy of \textbf{all} probabilty measures \(\nu\), not only \(\lambda\)-stationary ones (i.e. \(\lambda\ast\nu=\nu\)), as was previously done in the literature.
-The Furstenberg entropy vanishes exactly for invariant measures and serves as a natural quantification for non-invariance, although one can also define a similar notion for the whole family of the well known information theoretic "distance functions" called \(f\)-divergence, which our results cover as well. \\ Our search for the most invariant measure(s) on \(X\) can then be formalized by introducing the quantity:
+We emphasize that we consider here the Furstenberg entropy of \textbf{all} probability measures \(\nu\) and not necessarily \(\lambda\)-stationary measures (i.e., \(\lambda\ast\nu=\nu\)), as was previously done in the literature.
+The Furstenberg entropy vanishes exactly for invariant measures and serves as a natural quantification for non-invariance.
+One can also define a similar notion for the whole family of the well known information theoretic \enquote{distance functions} called \(f\)-divergence, which our results cover as well. \\ Our search for the most invariant measure(s) on \(X\) can now be formalized by defining: